neoneye/arcathon-docker-image/ARCathon2023/readme.md

 - Do logistic regression with tasks where the input size is different than the output size.
 - Experiment with more input data for the logistic regression.
 - How can I do mutations after the logistic regression has been run?
 Currently I have disabled mutations.
 If bad predictions can be rejected, then the remaining tasks can be mutated.
+- Principal component analysis (PCA) with the logistic regression data.
+Can insignificant data be eliminated, so it's only the significant stuff that remain?

 ## Iteration 17